BVM&S Veterinary Medicine (5-year programme)

 While many of our graduates enter the veterinary profession for life, many others find that their training at Edinburgh enables them to pursue a career in:

-Find more information on career prospects on the BVM&S website.
+You can find more information on career prospects at the BVM&S website.

 - SQA Highers: AAAAB by end of S5 and BB at Advanced Higher.

 - A Levels: AAA.

 - IB: 38 points with 666 at HL.

 We have a minimum academic requirement for applications to Veterinary Medicine, you can find information on the BVM&S website.